+The scoop?
 Women with osteopenia may be able to reduce their bone breakdown by consuming a daily amount of 9 or more servings of vegetables and fruits.
-But not just any vegetables and fruits, as reported by a recent New Zealand study that highlighted which bone superfoods can make the biggest difference.
+But not just any vegetables and fruits.
+Researchers highlighted seven bone superfoods that can make the biggest difference.
+This is helpful information for anyone trying to fill their plates with foods that have benefits for our bones.

 Here’s what these researchers found when they tested the effects of known bone super foods on women’s ability to build bone.